Victoria-by-the-Sea: an insider tip by the sea

 - Which rain jacket is the best?

-Source: own research on site.
-We would like to thank Tourism Prince Edward Island for inviting us to this journey by the sea.
-Our opinion remains our own.
+Source: own on-site research.
+We would like to thank Tourism Prince Edward Island for supporting this oceanfront trip.
+However, our opinions remain, as always, our own.